Brand development that increases sales velocity, guaranteed.

 When deciding between a rebrand or a refresh, several critical factors come into play.
 Your choice should align with your business objectives and the context in which you find yourself.
 Here are key considerations:

-Business Growth or Pivot
+Business growth or pivot.

 When a company experiences significant growth or undergoes a fundamental change in its business model, a rebrand can be a strategic choice.
-But, if the growth or pivot is more gradual and the current brand still effectively resonates with your target market, a refresh may be the more practical option.
+But, if the increase or pivot is more gradual and the current brand still effectively resonates with your target market, a refresh may be the more practical option.

-If thorough market research and customer feedback indicate a misalignment between the current brand and what the target market desires, a rebrand can address these discrepancies effectively.
 It allows companies to reposition themselves to meet market demands and rebuild connections with their audience.
 In contrast, refreshing a brand that aligns with customer preferences can bring it up to date without straying from its essence.

-Changes in Leadership or Company Vision
+Changes in leadership or company vision.

 It can be critical to maintaining trust and transparency during leadership transitions.
 If the changes in leadership or vision are more subtle, a refresh can adapt the branding elements to an evolving narrative while maintaining continuity.

-Budget and Resources
+Budget and resources.

 A complete rebrand demands significant resources in terms of budget and time.
 A rebrand is worth considering if your resources align with your strategic goals.